FilipTomash/MovieApp/README.md

 Set up MongoDB Atlas:
 Create an account on MongoDB Atlas.

 Create a new cluster and obtain the connection string.

+Import the JSON file from the data folder to your MongoDB database.

 Configure MongoDB Connection:

 Replace <mongo_connection_string> in application.properties with your MongoDB connection string.

 Run the Spring Boot Application via your favorite IDE.

 The backend server should now be running at http://localhost:8080.

 # Frontend (ReactJS)